zooose18/Digital-Portfolio/README.md

 My Digital Portfolio

-This starts with Figma, and although that's where it began, I was eager to code.
+This starts with Figma (www.figma.com), and although that's where it began, I was eager to code.
 So after I designed some basic concepts, I started coding almost at the same time.